tmfg/digitraffic-cdk/marine/portactivity/db/README.md

 To run locally first checkout and run the digitraffic-marine database from [https://github.com/tmfg/digitraffic-marine](https://github.com/tmfg/digitraffic-marine)

-To run the incremental update scripts under ./update, first run the SQL scripts below as marine, then run `update.sh`
+To run the incremental update scripts under ./update, first run the SQL scripts below as marine, then run `update-db.sh`
 ```
 CREATE USER portactivity WITH PASSWORD 'portactivity';